Beee4life/action-logger/README.md

     [actionlogger]

-This will trigger a default log entry with the following description:
+This will create a default log entry with the following description:

-If a user is logged in, it will trigger the following log entry:
+If a user is logged in, it will create the following log entry:

-    {user->display_name} visited {post title}
+    #user# visited #title#

-If it's a visitor (not logged in), it will trigger the following log entry:
+If it's a visitor (not logged in), it will create the following log entry:

-    A visitor visited {post title}
+    A visitor visited #title#

-* user->display_name will be taken from the user who triggers the action
+* \#user# generates `display_name` from the user who does the action
-* post title will be taken from the post/page where the shortcode is inserted and create a link to it.
+* \#title# will be taken from the post/page where the shortcode is inserted

-Next to that 2 other values are stored:
+The following values are stored:
-1. action
+1. action time - when was the action done (unix timestamp)
-2. generator
+2. action user - who did the action (integer)
+3. action - what was the action (string)
+4. action generator - which 'piece of code' generated the log message (string)
+5. action description - generated message of what happened (string)
+6. post_id - post id where the action occured, if appliccable (integer)

-The default action is `{post_type}_visit`.
+The default action is `{post_type}_visit` , where `post_type` will be replaced with the post type involved.

 The default value for generator is `Shortcode`.